openshift-pipelines/pipeline-service/ckcp/README.md

 8. Run some examples PipelineRuns.
 9. Apply patches to the triggers repo and run the controller, interceptor and eventlistener.

+### Dependencies

+Before installing the prerequisites, refer [DEPENDENCIES.md](../DEPENDENCIES.md) to verify the versions of products, operators and tools used in Pipeline Service.

 ### Pre-requisites

 Before you execute the script, you need: